Fire point

-The fire point, or combustion point, of a fuel is the lowest temperature at which the vapour of that fuel will continue to burn for at least five seconds after ignition by an open flame of standard dimension.
-At the flash point, a lower temperature, a substance will ignite briefly, but vapor might not be produced at a rate to sustain the fire.
+The fire point, or combustion point, of a fuel is the lowest temperature at which the liquid fuel will continue to burn for at least five seconds after ignition by an open flame of standard dimension.
+At the flash point, a lower temperature, a substance will ignite briefly, but vapour might not be produced at a rate to sustain the fire.
 Most tables of material properties will only list material flash points.
 In general, the fire point can be assumed to be about 10 °C higher than the flash point, although this is no substitute for testing if the fire point is safety critical.

 Testing of the fire point is done by open cup apparatus.